HL7-DaVinci/prior-auth/README.md

 ### SSL Certificates

-This Reference Implementation expects a certificate to be used to enable SSL traffic.
+This Reference Implementation can be configured to enable SSL traffic.
+By default this is disabled.
 Configuration details are in `src/main/resources/application.properties`.
-The default SSL configurations are
+The enable the default SSL configurations, remove the comments from the following lines:

 ```
 server.ssl.key-store=pas_keystore.p12